National Trust Properties – Devon

 Yelverton, Devon, PL20 6EY

-The Abbey is part museum, part house, and filled with treasures such as the legendary Drake’s Drum.
+The Abbey is part museum and house filled with treasures such as the legendary Drake’s Drum.

 There’s no mistaking the magnificence of the Great Barn, which has remained virtually unchanged since it was built all those centuries ago.